Steelcase Inc. (SCS) CEO Jim Keane on Q1 2021 Results - Earnings Call Transcript

 Steve Ramsey

 Good morning.
-I guess thinking about conversations you are having with customers, just more detail on, are these conversations centered around more near term solutions?
+I guess thinking about conversations you are having with customers, just more detail on, are these conversations centered around more near-term solutions?
 Are they thinking longer term in nature yet about how offices will look?
-And are they talking about how they will do work from home, scheduling with offices or full time office?
+And are they talking about how they will do work from home, scheduling with offices, or full-time office?
 And if they are going to be expanding square footage?
 I mean just kind of the color qualitatively around those conversations.

 Jim Keane

 Sure.
-So this is Jim and I will take that.
-I would say, the conversations are on all those things and it is difficult to quantify it because we are not like trying to keep a score.
+So, this is Jim and I will take that.
+I would say, the conversations are on all those things, and it is difficult to quantify it because we are not like trying to keep a score.
 But even with the same customer, we will sometimes have a conversation that will cover the full range of the things you talked about.
-So just to add more to that, I would say that the first level of conversation we have had with them is often just how they are running their business.
+So just to add more to that, I would say the first level of conversation we have had with them is often just how they are running their business.

-For companies that have factories are curious what we did in our factories.
-All of our customers have offices, of course they want to know about the protocols we are using, temperature checks and one way aisles and temporary modifications to workstations and how they can do that themselves.
-So the conversations often start there.
-Some customers choose to make those kinds of short term modifications, I would say, they generally while doing that, they are looking for inexpensive options.
+For companies that have factories, they are curious about what we did in our factories.
+All of our customers have offices, of course they want to know about the protocols we are using, temperature checks and one-way aisles and temporary modifications to workstations and how they can do that themselves.
+So, the conversations often start there.
+Some customers choose to make those kinds of short-term modifications, I would say, they generally while doing that, they are looking for inexpensive options.

 I imagine that those are going to be temporary and largely disposable and they don't want to spend a lot of money on it and they want to get it in place quickly.
-So we have products that allows them to do that, whether it's not clear plastics screens or it's corrugated screens, temporary solutions to help them do that.
-So that's often where the conversation starts.
-It starts with protocols and then they may start with modifications to their space.
+So, we have products that allows them to do that whether it's clear plastics screens or it's corrugated screens, temporary solutions to help them do that.
+So, that's often where the conversation starts.
+It starts with protocols, and then they may start with modifications to their space.

 Now how eager they are to do those modifications depends on where they are geographically and how they are thinking about their own return to the workplace.
-As I mentioned, you have customers in very large cities that are probably going to be the last to do that because it's not just about the office but it's how do we get people to the office.
+As I mentioned, you have customers in very large cities that are probably going to be the last to do that because it's not just about the office, but it's how do we get people to the office.
 What's the deal with public transportation?
 Are people comfortable getting on the subway?
 Are they comfortable?
-How they are going to deal with elevators.
-In very tall buildings, it can't be filled with the density that they have done historically, so people are managing it.
-It could take a long time to get people up and down.
+How are they going to be able to deal with elevators.
+In very tall buildings, the elevators just can't be filled with the density that they have done historically, so people are imagining it could take a long time to get people up and down.

-Some companies right now, I think, like say, starting in mid-June to now, are beginning to ease people back into the office.
+Some companies right now, I think, like say, starting in mid-June through now, are beginning to ease people back into the office.
 We are hearing about ideas like bringing the first 25% back in places where they weren't there.
-I spoke to a customer yesterday though that is an essential business and they are at 95% occupancy right now and they never really went through the shutdown.
-So it really depends what industry they are in and what part of the country they are in.
+I spoke to a customer yesterday though that it is an essential business, and they are at 95% occupancy right now, and they never really went through the shutdown.
+So, it really depends what industry they are in and what part of the country they are in.

-Beyond this, very short term discussions.
-We are also trying at the same time to extend the conversation to talk about how people could renovate spaces to how they can make their meeting rooms work more effectively.
+Beyond these very short-term discussions, we are also trying at the same time to extend the conversation to talk about how people could renovate spaces, so how they can make their meeting rooms work more effectively.
 For example, we know that for a significant period of time here, we are going to have, in most cases, people in the office and people at home.
-And so every meeting is going to require people connecting in using Microsoft Teams or Zoom or other platforms and the spaces really aren't set up.
-And we are not used to it.
-And so for the last several weeks, for companies that have been largely shut down, everyone has been on the video call, but they are all calling it from their home.
+And so, every meeting is going to require people connecting in using Microsoft Teams or Zoom or other platforms, and the spaces really aren't set up for that, and we are not used to it.
+And so, for the last several weeks, for companies that have been largely shut down, everyone has been on the video call, but they are all calling it from their home.
 It's a different dynamic when half the workforce is in the office and half is calling in from home.
 It changes the experience for everyone.
 So how do you create spaces that do that?
 Again, we have lots of ideas about how we can help people support that kind of work.

-And then have the longest term conversations are more about reinvention.
+And then the longest-term conversations are more about reinvention.
 So how do you change the office in the long run to benefit from all the things we have learned?
 So, for example, in the office, as I mentioned before, people will expect more privacy.
 There will be more attention and sensitivity around infection control.
 And I think that will extend beyond the next few months.
-So it will extend beyond when there is a vaccine.
+So, it will extend beyond when there is a vaccine.
 Not everyone is planning on getting a vaccine.
-And we know the vaccines, even the best vaccines for flu we have today aren't fully effective.
-So the sensitivity around infection control will continue and people will need to make changes to their office to support that.
+And we know the vaccines, even the best vaccines for flus we have today aren't fully effective.
+So, the sensitivity around infection control will continue and people will need to make changes to their office to support that.

-And they are going to value more the power of the office when in comes to creativity, innovation and collaboration.
-So a lot of clients are saying, let's start there.
+And they are going to value more the power of the office when in comes to creativity, innovation, and collaboration.
+So, a lot of clients are saying, let's start there.
 Let's think about where our office is going to be long term and then let's move backwards to now.
 What are the things we can do now that are actually not regresses?
 They are not disposable.
 They are actually a path to a new kind of office.
 And those are the kind of conversations we are having about that topic.

-And then secondly, you mentioned work from home and of course, we are having a lot of conversations with customers about that as well.
-They realize that work from home is working okay for some employees but not so well for other employees.
-And even for employees who would like to work from home, they don't have the furniture they really need to have a safe, productive, ergonomic environment and they are discovering that as time goes by.
-So customers are coming to us and saying, how can we put together some sort of a program or how can we support our employees as they try outfit their offices at home with better furniture.
-And we are working in lots of different ways with clients around that idea.
+And then secondly, you mentioned work from home, and of course we are having a lot of conversations with customers about that as well.
+They realize that work from home is working okay for some employees, but not so well for other employees.
+And even for employees who would like to work from home, they don't have the furniture they really need to have; a safe, productive, ergonomic environment and they are discovering that as time goes by.
+So, customers are coming to us and saying, how can we put together some sort of a program or how can we support our employees as they try to outfit their offices at home with better furniture, and we are working in lots of different ways with clients around that idea.

 Steve Ramsey